reorderbench/reorderbench_code/README.md

 # ReorderBench: A Benchmark for Matrix Reordering

-Related code for benchmark generation, unified scoring models and reordering models in our paper "ReorderBench: A Benchmark for Matrix Reordering".
+This repository contains the code for generating benchmark data, unified scoring models, and reordering models described in our paper "ReorderBench: A Benchmark for Matrix Reordering".
 For more information, please visit https://reorderbench.github.io/.

 ![alt text](system_pipeline.png)